 If the Internet and Wi-Fi are working there are other smartphone-based communication options.
 If the Internet isn’t working there are fewer smartphone communication options, but there are a few, such as FireChat (described below) or connecting an add-on device to your smartphone such as goTenna.
 Plus, your phone can be a storehouse of other useful offline information–if you have previously downloaded the apps you need.

 In addition to Internet-based voice and text communication tools such as WhatsApp, there are many “free” and low-cost apps which can be a godsend if you have them loaded onto your phone in advance.
 Some can be used offline even without cellular or Wi-Fi connections, others have limited use when offline, while still others require Wi-Fi or an Internet connection to use.

-These apps can also be downloaded onto smartphones, as well as most tablets and laptop computers and many electronic book devices such as Kindle, but the GPS routing feature may not work.
+These apps can also be downloaded onto smartphones, as well as most tablets and laptop computers and many electronic book devices such as new models of Kindle, but the automatic route-creating feature may not work.
 Still, even without the automatic routing features provided by your phone’s built-in GPS, the larger screens of these other devices can be a boost to navigation.

 Download maps for offline use.
 Your smartphone and other portable electronic devices that you routinely carry should have maps installed so that you can use them even when the cellular phone system and Internet aren’t working.
 Google Maps has a feature which lets you download maps and store them in your device’s memory.
 These maps can even be downloaded onto a portable USB drive.

 You don’t need a cellular or Internet connection to use these map apps if you have downloaded the version designed for offline use.
 If the GPS in your phone is still working, it can use these offline maps even when the cellular network and the Internet are down.
 And, even if your phone’s GPS is not working, you can still view the maps, but you’ll need to scroll through them manually.
 The ‘routing’ functions will not work, but the maps can still be used.